If you volunteer at STSFT, there are lots of different roles you can do.

 You might also take part in activities that help raise money for the radio station.
 You could also help with live programmes including commentary on football matches.

-You can find out more by downloading the job description by clicking here.
+You can find out more by downloading the job description by clicking this link: Hospital radio volunteer role description.

 ICAR is Intermediate Care Assessment and Rehabilitation.
 It is in Houghton.
 Staff here give care to people who are well enough to leave hospital but need extra support to do that.
 It has 24 beds.